 WHEN: Lectures take place the first Tuesday of each month from 6:00-7:30pm, including a Question & Answer session.

-WHERE: Carpenter Auditorium at the UVM Given Medical Building.
+WHERE: The UVM Given Medical Building - Carpenter Auditorium, 89 Beaumont Avenue, Burlington, VT 05405.
 Plenty of free parking is available.

 CONTACT: For more information call 802.847.2886.

 Classes are FREE and open to the public.

 Making it Personal: Using Population Health Data and Incentives to Drive Behavior Change

 The health care of the future is almost completely tied to personal behavioral decisions, and when properly managed, “big data” can help facilitate quality outcomes.
 Learn about a project that personalizes mathematical algorithms to improve clinical care decision-making and fosters healthy behavioral change using non-monetary incentives, with an overall goal of reducing disease-causing behaviors, such as weight gain and poor adherence to medication.

 By Christopher Jones, Ph.D., Assistant Professor of Surgery, UVM Medical Center